 The Cleaning the Capital campaign is a citywide cleanup that occurs in the spring and fall of every year.
 Residents come together as a community and combine efforts to make our city clean and green.
 Litter pickup projects must be registered, and participating teams, upon request, receive a cleanup starter kit to assist them with their projects.

 2021 marks the 28th year of the Cleaning the Capital Program!
 The annual cleanup campaign first began in 1994 as a springtime cleanup.
 In 2006, due to the spring campaign's overwhelming success an annual fall campaign was added.
 Since 1994, more than 1.4 million volunteers have participated in more than 23,000 cleanup projects throughout the city.
 As a result, an estimated 1,700,000 kilograms of waste has been removed from our public spaces.

 The Cleaning the Capital Program is not-for-profit initiative and relies heavily on the generosity of sponsors who offer financial and in-kind support.
-Cleaning the Capital is an exciting way for residents to foster community pride by cleaning up their parks, bus stops, woodlots, ravines, shorelines and pathways, while enjoying the outdoors and ensuring that Ottawa stays clean, green, and graffiti and litter-free.
+Cleaning the Capital is an exciting way for residents to foster community pride by cleaning up their parks, bus stops, woodlots, ravines, shorelines and pathways, while enjoying the outdoors and ensuring that Ottawa stays clean, green, and litter-free.

 What types of projects are available?

 Litter pickup projects in public spaces can be registered through the Cleaning the Capital program.
 Choose to clean our precious green spaces and community parks, roadsides, and shorelines, or choose to clean areas around bus shelters by picking up litter and cigarette butts.

 Does Cleaning the Capital include shoreline cleanups?